troe27/UU-GWAS06/docs/index.md

 Two important tracks displaying regulatory elements are included in the ```Regulation``` track group.

 - click on the ```ENCODE cCRE``` link in the Regulation track section.
-What information does this provide?
+What information does this track provide?
 - click on the ```ORegAnno``` link in the Regulation track section to learn more about this track.
 Turn it on and set it to _pack_.

 - The Genome Browser also provides information on gene expression via the tracks in the ```Expression``` group.
 Turn on the gene expression track ```GTEx Gene V8``` and set it to _pack_.
 Click on the track name link to learn more about what data is included and how it was generated.